 Feeding Your Bird a Healthy Diet for a Long Life

 Birds need healthy, fresh food with lots of variety, with chop being the best option.
-Chop is essentially mostly vegetables, some fruit, grains, nuts, and healthy seeds (like flax, hemp, and chia) all combined into one healthy meal for your bird.
+Chop is essentially mostly vegetables, some fruit, grains, legumes, nuts, and healthy seeds (like flax, hemp, and chia) all combined into one healthy meal for your bird.
 Chopping into fine pieces will ensure there is a good mix of everything in each bowl, and it makes it harder to pick out the things they don't like.
 I use a food processor to rough chop most vegetables.
 You can make a large batch and freeze it into individual portions that you can set in the fridge the night before to thaw, or you can make a fresh batch each week.
 I find my fresh batches are good for about 4 days, so I am making fresh batches about twice a week.
 I also find the birds enjoy the fresh food more than frozen and thawed, but of course, frozen and thawed is better than no chop if your time does not allow for making fresh weekly.
 One thing for sure, once your bird has been converted to chop, it will be it's favourite food.
-Here at the rescue, we convert all birds to a chop diet plus a quality pellet, with the exception of birds like Eclectus and lorikeets that have a more specialised diet.
-All our birds, from canaries all the way to cockatoos, love to eat their chop first before any other food.
+Here at the rescue, we convert all birds to a chop diet.
+We also provide a species specific dry food on the side.
+All of our birds, from canaries all the way to cockatoos, love to eat their chop first before any other food.
+We convert all birds, from birds who have had seed only for 10-50 years to birds people swear we could not convert.
+Our chops are complete diets and according to all the birds here, our recipes are very tasty!

 A good diet will help reduce your vet visits from diet related illnesses, and will give your bird the chance to live out it's full life.